s-digiro/NyavaScript/README.md

 # To Do
 [ ] Analyze dead code
-[ ] Add line and column to unclosed parenthesis errors in syntax checking [ ] Replace StringErrors with actual errors where applicable [ ] McCarthy things need to be implemented
+[ ] Replace StringErrors with actual errors where applicable [ ] McCarthy things need to be implemented
     [*] Car